 This photo shows a vast pile with some of my genuine, ocean tumbled sea glass in the top left triangle of the frame.
 The more angular, blocky pieces in the bottom right triangle of the image are machine-made, frosted pieces of glass.
 If you're a sea glass enthusiast, it is highly likely that you've seen this photo on the Internet and throughout many random blogs.
 Permission has been allowed for many members of the North American Sea Glass Association to use them for educational purposes.
 But what most folks don't know is the differentiation of the pieces in the image.

-Some truly mature pieces can be so well rounded and without blemish that they appear more like a marble than a sharp edged shard.
-This high quality closeup of a soft aqua blue bottle stopper top, at right, shows clear signs of natural tumbling at sea.
+Some truly mature pieces can be so well rounded and without blemish that they appear more like an orb shaped marble than a sharp edged shard.
+This high quality closeup of an exceedingly rare grouping of thick pink sea glass shows clear signs of natural tumbling at sea.
 But not all beach glass is completely smooth-edged.
 Some pieces can be sharp and chipped with visible corners and shinier surfaces.
 This simply means that the piece has not spent enough time being sanded by a shore's wavy, rocky and or salty environment

-Notice the frosty patina with microscopic pits and "crescent shaped" marks in this photo of some large, Pacific coast pink sea glass boulders.
+Notice the frosty patina with microscopic pits and "crescent shaped" marks in this photo of the "sugary" pink sea glass.
 These factors are one indicator of naturally conditioned sea glass.
 Uneven pitting which happens when a piece of sea glass is dinged around along a rocky shoreline along with a white, sugary frost are also signs of a piece that has spent time in a natural body of water.
 In addition, most artificial sea glass shows a creamier, more consistent patina on its surface.

 At West Coast Sea Glass we go out of our way to remember where each piece was beachcombed and we keep track or our pieces by which body of water it was found along.
 It matters to the beach lover that their piece is genuine and historic and has been sculpted by the ocean.
-For more thorough information about sea glass and beautiful photos, get your copy today of the book "The Ultimate Guide to Sea Glass" written by Mary Beth Beuke, Owner Artist - West Coast Sea Glass
+For more thorough information about sea glass and beautiful photos, get your copy today of the book https://westcoastseaglass.com/gifts/sea-glass-books-resources/sea-glass-...by Mary Beth Beuke, Owner Artist - West Coast Sea Glass